Driving in California

 The Written Test.
 The written test examines your understanding of the California driving laws, which differ from other states.
 You need to answer 38 questions correctly out of the 46 questions to pass the test.
 We highly recommend that you schedule an appointment online, or call 1-800-777-0133.
-Otherwise, you can come without an appointment and be at the DMV office as early as 5am; an officer will give you a time slot to come back the same day to take the written test in the morning or early afternoon as the exam time slot if off after 4:30pm.
+Otherwise, you can come without an appointment and be at the DMV office as early as 5am; an officer will give you a time slot to come back the same day to take the Written Test.
 The results are available as soon as you finish the test.

 For your written test appointment, be prepared to: